-In fiscal year 2023, the Commission will begin to implement a new federally funded orphaned well plugging program.
+In fiscal year 2024, the Commission will continue implementation of the federally funded orphaned well plugging program.
 The program is a multi-year effort with funding available until September 30, 2030.
-During Phase One, Texas anticipates funding of nearly \$83 million of formula funds and \$25 million of initial grant funds.
-The Commission anticipates plugging up to 800 wells with initial grant funds in fiscal year 2023.
-This is in addition to approximately 1,000 wells the Commission anticipates will be plugged with the state appropriation in fiscal year 2023.
-In total, Texas will be eligible for \$318,695,000 in formula funds based on current data estimates and \$25,000,000 in initial grant funds for a total of \$343,695,000 from these two funding sources.
-Appendix F: Well Plugging Prioritization Methodology details the Commission's process to prioritized orphaned wells for plugging.
-The same prioritization method will be followed for both the Infrastructure well plugging efforts and ongoing Oil and Gas Regulation and Cleanup funded efforts outlined by Action Item 4: State-Managed Well Plugging Program.
+In fiscal year 2023, Texas received \$25 million of Initial Grant funds.
+The Commission anticipates 800 wells will be plugged with this funding, primarily in fiscal year 2023.
+The Commission anticipates applying for Phase I Formula Grant funds.
+In total, Texas will be eligible for \$318,695,000 in formula funds based on current data estimates, with \$82 million to Texas in the first phase of the Formula Grant effort.
+The U.S. Department of the Interior has not released guidance related to the Performance Grant portion of Section 40601 of the Infrastructure Act as of the publication of this Plan.

+Appendix G: Well Plugging Prioritization Methodology details the Commission's process to prioritize orphaned wells for plugging.
+The same prioritization method will be followed for both the Infrastructure well plugging efforts and ongoing Oil and Gas Regulation and Cleanup funded efforts outlined by the State Managed Well Plugging action item below.
+The prioritization methodology is also available on the Commission's website, along with other implementation details.4.